CBID2/Openmadness/README.md

 1. Read the [Openmadness.md](https://github.com/Technical-writing-mentorship-program/Openmadness/blob/main/Openmadnness.md) file to understand how the library works.
 2. Create a documentation audit outlining what’s needed for a complete and helpful user experience.
-3. Choose a static site generator (SSG) you’d like to work with.
+3. Choose a static site generator (SSG) you want to work with.
-4. Fork this repository to work locally.
-5. Build your documentation project — structure it however you see fit!
+4. Build your documentation project — structure it however you see fit!
-6. Share your finished docs with the community!
+5. Share your finished docs with the community!

 We can’t wait to see the amazing documentation you build.